Navy Medical Corps Officers Assignment

 For current GMO vacancies, please contact your detailer.

 Please contact your detailer in order to provide him/her with your preferences for duty assignments.

 For more information refer to the NMPT&E webpage.

-To alert your detailer and your spouse’s detailer of your intent to request co-location, please ensure that you complete DD 1301_85 in accordance with MILPERSMAN instruction.
-This is especially important in cases where your spouse is not the same officer designation.
+Please contact your detailer to alert him/her and your spouse's detailer of your intent to request co-location.
+This is especially important in cases where your spouse does not have the same Officer designation.

 Navy Exceptional Family Member Program